danslimmon/ddxcomputer/crash-course/symptoms.md

   failed.`
 * No corresponding access log messages from *Argos*

-Now you stop writing and wait for the rest of the troubleshooting squad to shout out more systems.
+Now you stop writing and wait for the rest of the troubleshooting squad to shout out more symptoms.
-After a pregnant pause, the support rep pipes up:
+After a slightly awkward pause, the support rep pipes up:

 * These errors only seem to occur during periods of high traffic volume

+"Good one!" you say, adding it to the doc.
+"What else?"

 Next to speak is the *Vasa* engineer.
 "Well," he opines, "one symptom is that *Argos* is dropping requests, right?"